jmquigley/util.fixture/README.md

 ### Fixture({name}, opts)

-This is a single class exposed by the module.
+This is a single constructor function exposed by the module.

 ##### parameters